- Boat registration

 - Ensure your registration details are correct.
 Any vessel changes including engine replacements or modification need to be updated.

 - Register the boat on the National Marine Register.

 A safety management system is how ship owners and operators identify and manage risks, outline emergency, maintenance and operational procedures and establish a culture of safety on board.
 Most commercial ships which are deemed to be Domestic Commercial vessels administered by AMSA under the National Law and Queensland Regulated ships deemed to be Other and Prescribed Other Regulated ships are required to have an safety management system that complies with Marine Order 504.
 Owners of these ships must review their safety management system annually, or where the risk associated with the operation has changed and keep it up to date to ensure their ship continues to be operated safely.

 Owners and masters must make sure the safety management system is:

 - developed, maintained and kept up to date to reflect operational risks

-- on board the ship (or on shore if it impractical to carry all documents on board)
+- on board the ship (or on shore if it is impractical to carry all documents on board)

-- accessible to the ship's crew and the ship's crew is trained and familiar with the SMS, in particular the operational and emergency.
+- accessible to the ship's crew and the ship's crew is trained and familiar with the SMS, in particular the operational and emergency procedures.